giordanorogers/filter_heads/README.md

 We utilize [Goodfire’s SAE for layer 50](https://huggingface.co/Goodfire/Llama-3.3-70B-Instruct-SAE-l50) and access the labels of the features via their companion library [goodfire](https://github.com/goodfire-ai/goodfire-sdk).
 For an individual filter head, we take its OV contribution for a filter task prompt and get the k-nearest features from the SAE feature space.
 Then we check the labels of these features to see if they correspond to any interpretable concepts.

 We don't really see any interpretable patterns with this approach.
-We acknoledge that this approach is not appropriate since the SAE is trained on the residual stream after layer 50, which is quite far from the location of our filter head (Layer 35).
+We acknowledge that this approach might not be appropriate since the SAE is trained on the residual stream activations.
+Also layer 50 is quite far from the location of our filter head (layer 35).
 But here we include results for one example for completeness.

 ```
 Prompt: